 Watercolor Painting Hacks Savvy Artists Will Love

-Do you love taking time out to focus on your creativity, but you are on a budget?
-Save time, save money and give an old item new purpose with these six watercolor hacks!
-Because easier and more efficient are qualities everyone could use in their painting routine.
+Do you love taking time out to focus on your creativity, but you don’t want to do things the conventional way all the time?
+Save time, be resourceful and give an old item new purpose with these six watercolor hacks!
+Because easier and more unique are qualities everyone could use in their painting routine.

 1. Backyard Mark-Makers